 - Clip-on fans offer focused, directional airflow for individual comfort when clipped to headboards, tables, desks, or shelves.

 - Bladeless fans operate via an air multiplier system that utilizes either moving blades or a brushless electric motor hidden in the base.
 These moving parts pull air in and push it through a tube, blowing the air at a high velocity from holes or slit-like vents.
-The blades are not visible and do not pose a safety hazard for children or pets.
-Manufacturers offer bladeless fans in both tabletop and tower styles.
+The blades are not visible, require minimal cleaning, and do not pose a safety hazard for children or pets.
+Manufacturers offer bladeless models in both tabletop and tower fans.

 When considering the purchase of a quiet fan for the bedroom, shoppers might think about their available space in addition to particular cooling needs.
 The dimensions of fans vary in their footprint and their height.